UCAS code:

 This module will develop your essential neurological and neuromuscular physiotherapy knowledge and skills.
 You will be introduced to common neurological and neuromuscular pathologies and dysfunctions, clinical reasoning, physiotherapy assessment, treatment, and management skills related to neurological/neuromuscular physiotherapy practice.

-This module focusses on common pathologies and dysfunctions which may present acutely in the cardiorespiratory, neurological, and musculoskeletal systems.
+This module focuses on common pathologies and dysfunctions which may present acutely in the cardiorespiratory, neurological, and musculoskeletal systems.
 You will further develop your physiotherapy practical skills and clinical reasoning for a range of acute scenarios.
 You will also develop skills related to prioritisation, discharge planning and becoming valued member of the multidisciplinary team.

 This module will integrate your knowledge and understanding across the cardiorespiratory, neurological, and musculoskeletal systems to manage patients with a range of long-term conditions.
 You will further develop your physiotherapy practical skills and clinical reasoning for a range of long term, chronic and progressive conditions.
 You will also consider the psychosocial impact, cultural competence, and holistic management of cases.